C4IROcean/velero-backup-for-kubernetes/README.md

 # This will change for each cluster you want to perform backup and restore on.
 AZURE_RESOURCE_GROUP=${AZURE_RESOURCE_GROUP_FOR_K8S_CLUSTER}

 AZURE_CLOUD_NAME=AzurePublicCloud

 # The following variables are placed in this file,
 #   so their values are not lost after a session logout, etc.
-# This way we can ensure that whenever we run velero (install) command,
+# This way we can ensure that whenever we run velero (install) command manually,
 #   the command does not fail.
 AZURE_BACKUP_SUBSCRIPTION_ID=${AZURE_BACKUP_SUBSCRIPTION_ID}
 AZURE_BACKUP_RESOURCE_GROUP=${AZURE_BACKUP_RESOURCE_GROUP}